 ‘Micro-roastery’ Stone Street, nestled in the heart of Brooklyn, NYC, has been roasting cut-above coffee since 2009.
 Their crown jewel is the Tanzanian Peaberry ‘Mount Kilimanjaro’ whole bean coffee.

-Displaying the quintessential characteristics of Kenyan coffee beans but with a milder acidity, the light-medium roast possesses a unique flavour.
+Displaying the quintessential characteristics of Kenyan coffee beans but with a milder acidity, the light-medium roast possesses a unique flavor.
 This is achieved by using the comparatively rare peaberry bean.

 Never heard of it?
 That’s because only 10% of coffee is considered peaberry, making it highly desirable.
-The smaller beans deliver a distinguished flavour that is less overpowering than their conventional counterparts.
+The smaller beans deliver a distinguished flavor that is less overpowering than their conventional counterparts.

 The full-bodied blend works happily with all the best coffee makers, although light-medium roasts tend to fare better in French press or drip coffee machines.

-Perfect for bringing a fresh, fruity flavour to your palate, we’ve rated Stone Street as the best tasting coffee brand.
+Perfect for bringing a fresh, fruity flavor to your palate, we’ve rated Stone Street as the best tasting coffee brand.